 My partner John and I love South America.
 From our first trip to Peru, in 2002, we’ve now been eight times, visiting just one country each time.
 Colombia, our most recent trip, in February 2020, was to celebrate John’s 80th birthday – perhaps not an obvious choice!
-We chose a two-week group tour with Cox & Kings.
+We chose the 12-day Treasures of Colombia tour with Cox & Kings.

 Until fairly recently Colombia was considered unsafe for tourists.
 But things have changed and we certainly never felt ourselves to be in any danger.
 We just loved everywhere we went and everything we saw.